eonist/Research/other/jekyll/structure/Jekyll-include.md

 {% include button.html url="/prev/" title="Previous" %}
 {% include button.html url="/next/" title="Next" %}
 ```
 My example above is extremely simple, and probably doesn’t make sense to do for a button (because the include code is practically the same length as the original HTML), but hopefully it communicates the powerful idea behind includes.
+Use capture if you need to pass jekyll variables into the include var.
+Its also possible to just write the jeykll variable as is. just dont wrap it in qoutes

 ## Relative includes
 - We don’t have to put our includes into the `_includes` folder if we use the include_relative function instead.
 This function will look inside the same folder as the current file for the include to insert.